 Before you start

 To start, download the demo file here and open it in Adobe Illustrator.
-I’ve designed this metal glove box holder that is bent from sheet metal.
+I’ve designed this laptop holder that is bent from sheet metal.
 You’ll see that I’ve finished the flat pattern with all flanges included.
 It’s important to note the minimum and maximum flange length.
 Each flange length must be at least half an inch (.500″) or 4x the material thickness, whichever is greater.

 1. Create bend lines